aws/aws-xray-sdk-node/packages/core/README.md

 **Environment variables always override values set in code.**

-    AWS_XRAY_DEBUG_MODE              Enables logging of dbug messages to console output.
+    AWS_XRAY_DEBUG_MODE              Enables logging of debug messages to console output.
 Logging to a file is no longer built in.
 See 'configure logging' below.
     AWS_XRAY_TRACING_NAME            For overriding the default segment name to use with the middleware.
 See 'dynamic and fixed naming modes'.
     AWS_XRAY_DAEMON_ADDRESS          For setting the daemon address and port.